liltrek-tech/skyhook-location-native/README.md

 #### Command line apps in macOS Catalina

-For commmand line apps in macOS Catalina extra steps are required to obtain the authorization to determine a Wi-Fi based location from WPS API:
+For commmand line apps in macOS Catalina or later, extra steps are required to obtain the authorization to determine a Wi-Fi based location from WPS API:

 * If the app makes any calls to `CLLocationManager`, those must be made *after* calling `WPS_load()`
 * An `Info.plist` file must be placed in the same directory where the executable is located, with the `CFBundleIdentifier` and `CFBundleExecutable` fields populated

-Please see the [quick start project](https://github.com/SkyhookWireless/location-quick-start-native) as an example of a command line application utilizing the SDK to determine Wi-Fi based location on macOS Catalina.
+Please see the [quick start project](https://github.com/SkyhookWireless/location-quick-start-native) as an example of a command line application utilizing the SDK to determine Wi-Fi based location on macOS 10.15+.

 #### Hardened Runtime